 2014- Custodian of the literary estate of composer and writer Patric Standford

-Through the 1990s and early 2000s, Standford stopped showing her work while continuing to develop her art practice embracing the emergence of portable, digital video and sound as tools for documentation and manipulation with the accessibility of consumer video cameras, sound recorders, tiny microphones and editing software, while living without a studio in London.
-During this time she had a child; briefly worked for Book Works (1995) and Wise Music Group (1996); studied PGDip Law (1997) to understand a personal injury claim arising from a road accident; gained PGDip Teaching in the Lifelong Learning Sector (2000); initiated local, community Artist in Residence projects in London including Video Portraits (2002) and What will you be when you grow up?
-(2005); curated The Rhythm of Life art exhibition at Croydon Clocktower (2006); home educated her son (2008-2011); co-founded Make it! a CIC offering art workshops to adults with learning disabilities (2013-15).
+Through the 1990s and early 2000s, I stopped showing work while continuing to develop my art practice embracing the emergence of portable, digital video and sound tools for creating moving image, while living without a studio in London.
+During this time I had a child; briefly worked for Book Works (1995) and Wise Music Group (1996); studied PGDip Law (1997) to better understand a personal injury claim arising from a road accident; gained PGDip Teaching in the Lifelong Learning Sector (2000) to work as a teacher; initiated local, community funded Artist in Residence projects in London including 'Video Portraits' (2002) and 'What will you be when you grow up?'
+(2005); curated 'The Rhythm of Life' art exhibition at Croydon Clocktower (2006); home educated my son (2008-2011); co-founded 'Make it!' a CIC offering art workshops to adults with learning disabilities (2013-15);